Lastaapps/suz-aktuality-bot/README.md

 # SUZ Aktuality

-This script scrapes news from [SUZ CTU](https://www.suz.cvut.cz/cz/aktuality) and post's then to our Discord server (so it is a bot).
+This program scrapes news from [SUZ CTU](https://www.suz.cvut.cz/cz/aktuality) and posts then to our Discord server as a bot.

 ## Resources